TeamYayin/atchai-hugo/content/blog/2016-09-02-successful-chatbot-project.md

 ## How much does it cost?

 Good question!
-And we’ll give you a simple answer…
+We’ll give you a simple answer…

-It can cost as little as £25k for an MVP — that’s a one week discovery phase and two sprints sprint to get a working product out there.
+It can cost as little as £25k for an MVP — that’s a one week discovery phase and two sprints to get a working product out there.
 We can deliver this cheaply and reliably because of the technology we’ve already built, allowing us to focus our time on designing an experience around your users and brand.